 This is just a reminder that as you will be working with your PPC team on an ongoing basis and the relationship you have with them is important.
 Are they the type of people you are likely to get on with?

-By following this guide and implementing the above information, you are likely to be the most prepared business when picking an agency to look after your Adwords account I have ever come across!
+By following this guide and implementing the above information, you are likely to be the most prepared business when picking an agency to look after your Google Ads account I have ever come across!

 Some other factors which are not mentioned above are price (for ROI) and what happens if your results are not as expected.